-IV.E.5.4.
-The Counseling Department Chair will have the following responsibilities: 1) To be available for students who require individual guidance; 2) To be responsible for monitoring the progress of UHS Seniors - making sure they fulfill requirements to facilitate an on-time graduation; 3) To assist with registration of students in courses for the following school year; 4) To ensure access to the latest scholarship and college information to the students of UHS; 5) To be responsible for providing assistance to UHS students in the process of college and scholarship applications by writing letters of recommendation and by verifying test scores, grade point average, and policy regarding class rank; 6) To co-ordinate with the school administration by attending bi-weekly administrator/counselor meetings and by working on pre-registration and registration of students for the next year's courses; 7) To make evening presentations to parents, students, and prospective students of UHS at the request of the Executive Committee and/or the UHS Administration; 8) To advocate for students' developmental needs.
+IV.F.3.2.
+The Counseling Department Chair will have the following responsibilities: 1) To be available for students who require individual guidance; 2) To be responsible for monitoring the progress of UHS Seniors - making sure they fulfill requirements to facilitate an on-time graduation; 3) To assist with registration of students in courses for the following school year; 4) To ensure access to the latest scholarship and college information to the students of UHS; 5) To be responsible for providing assistance to UHS students in the process of college and scholarship applications by writing letters of recommendation and by verifying test scores, grade point average, and policy regarding class rank; 6) To co-ordinate with the school administration by attending weekly administrator/counselor meetings and by working on pre-registration and registration of students for the next year's courses; 7) To make evening presentations to parents, students, and prospective students of UHS at the request of the Executive Committee and / or the UHS Administration; 8) To advocate for students' developmental needs.

-Section IV.F.
+Section IV.G.
 Mathematics Department.

-IV.F.1.
+IV.G.1.
 Department Mission Statement.
 The mission of the UHS Math Department is to provide academically talented students a college preparatory mathematics education which is appropriate to each student's needs.
 Our goal is to challenge students mathematically while encouraging student mastery of fundamental concepts, skills, and techniques of mathematics.
-(Res 10-25, 10/13/98)
+IV.G.6.
+Length of Term.
+The department chair will serve a three year term.
+A department chair may choose to run for re-election without limit.